1urelius/atlas.cam/README.md

 ## 📦 What’s Inside This App?

-atlas.cam is built to be fast and easy to use without extra software.
+https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip is built to be fast and easy to use without extra software.
 It uses your existing webcam and terminal.

 It belongs to the Atlas Suite of apps designed to bring visual tools into the terminal environment.